 Don’t skip the honey and toasted coconut rim!
 It’s as festive as it is tasty!

-This Pineapple Coconut Mojito is the perfect Summer cocktail to enjoy as you sit on the porch watching your kids run wild…while pretending they belong to the neighbor. 😉
+It is the perfect Summer cocktail to enjoy as you sit on the porch watching your kids run wild…while pretending they belong to the neighbor. 😉

 Make a single glass or an entire pitcher by quadrupling the recipe.
-Either way, it’s going to be a delicious happy hour!
-Cheers, friends!
+Your friends will love you for sharing!

 - toasted coconut